datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 The first was between users on a common, shared computational infrastructure such as an :term:`SSH server`, as the situation you experienced with a "simulated" roommate.
-In this case, sharing was easy via a simple :command:`datalad install` command with a path to where the dataset lies.
+In this case, sharing was easy via a simple :command:`datalad clone` command with a path to where the dataset lies.

 In the second case, you shared your ``midterm_project`` dataset via :term:`GitHub`.
 In this endeavour, you noticed that the files stored in :term:`git-annex`